Azure/AzureDataLake/docs/SDK/Tutorials.md

     using Microsoft.Azure;
     using Microsoft.Azure.Common.Authentication;
     using Microsoft.Azure.Common.Authentication.Models;
-    using Microsoft.Azure.Management.DataLake;
+    using Microsoft.Azure.Management.DataLake.Store;
-    using Microsoft.Azure.Management.DataLake.Models;
+    using Microsoft.Azure.Management.DataLake.Store.Models;
-    using Microsoft.Azure.Management.DataLakeFileSystem;
+    using Microsoft.Azure.Management.DataLake.StoreFileSystem;
-    using Microsoft.Azure.Management.DataLakeFileSystem.Models;
+    using Microsoft.Azure.Management.DataLake.StoreFileSystem.Models;
-    using Microsoft.Azure.Management.DataLakeFileSystem.Uploading;
+    using Microsoft.Azure.Management.DataLake.StoreUploader;
     using Microsoft.IdentityModel.Clients.ActiveDirectory;

-## 02 - Create a Data Lake client
+## 02 - Create a Data Lake Store client

 There are two main clients:
-* DataLakeManagementClient: allows you to manage account operations such as creating, deleting, or updating properties
+* DataLakeStoreManagementClient: allows you to manage account operations such as creating, deleting, or updating properties
-* DataLakeFileSystemClient: allows you to browse, create, and delete files
+* DataLakeStoreFileSystemClient: allows you to browse, create, and delete files

-To create any Data Lake client you need to provide your Azure credentials via a CloudCredentials object.
-The CloudCredentials object requires a profile client obtained with your username, password and subscription ID.
+To create the Data Lake Store clients you need to provide your Azure credentials via a SubscriptionCloudCredentials object.
+The SubscriptionCloudCredentials object requires a profile client obtained with your username, password and subscription ID.

-Here is an example application that creates two Data Lake clients.
+Here is an example application that creates the two Data Lake clients.

     namespace DataLakeConsoleApp
     {